Hexxy-Dev/Old_Code/README.md

 # OLD CODE
 Just a simple repo with my old code.

-The initial commit of a file will always be the original version, exactly as I had written it at that time.
+The initial commit of a file will always be the original version, exactly as I had written it at that time... or at least what remained of it
 The current version is modified to compile on linux and maybe cleaned up a little.

+I do not recommend trying to learn from this code

+All projects have a readme containing all relevant information for that project